aditya-uw/fundamentals/boat_tutorials/env_setup/local_03_create_env.md

 ```
 <br>

-4) Using JupyterLab's file explorer window, navigate to the `boat_tutorials/env_setup` folder where we have stored a Jupyter notebook titled `local_env_test.ipynb`.
-This notebook lets us test and ensure that the `boat-fundamentals` environment is set up on your machine.
+4) Using JupyterLab's file explorer window, navigate to the `boat_tutorials/env_setup` folder where we have stored a Jupyter notebook named `local_env_test.ipynb`.
+This notebook lets us test and ensure that the `boat-fundamentals` environment is working fine.

 (primers-jlab_launch3)=
 ```{image} ../images/primers/jlab_launch3.png